Lehasan/to-do-react/README.md

-# Commands to run the template
+# Commands to run the project
 ```
 yarn
 ```